JPMPSandpit/WBCTest/README.md

 4. Set MAVEN_HOME system environment variable to Maven extraction path
 5. Add %MAVEN_HOME% to PATH system environment variable
 5. Download and install IntelliJ Community Edition
 6. In IntelliJ, go to File > Settings > Build, Execution, Deployment > Maven and set Maven home path to extraction path.
-Click Ok.
+7. In the same window, on the Automatically download section, tick *Sources*, *Documentation*, and *Annotations* checkboxes

 **Running the test:**